EU flag against grey background

 Experience

 The mission of Digital Émigré reflects Samantha’s personal experience of emigrating to Portugal.
-She plans to apply for Portuguese citizenship and regain her lost EU rights after Brexit.
+In 2025, she plans to apply for Portuguese citizenship and regain the EU rights that were lost after Brexit.

 During the planning stages, Samantha spoke with several immigration lawyers.
 She also researched all possible second citizenship pathways across the EU.
 This knowledge became the foundation of Digital Émigré.